HomeMy WebLinkAboutcoa.lu.ca.Condominiumization of Lodges.1980CA- IgQp- Ol

 fully will be the final draft together at this time.
 We hope to be able

-to present t01iYOU a copy of the latest draft on Monday.
+to present to you a copy of the latest draft on Monday.

 In any case, we need for you to extend the moratorium long enough to